Following The Low Chum Runs, Here's How Kwik'pak's Workers' Lives Have Changed

 He took the water reporting job this summer because he knew there wouldn’t be any commercial fishing openings.
 The chum salmon numbers on the Yukon tanked last year, and sunk to record lows this year.
 All commercial and most subsistence fishing for salmon on the river is closed.

 Usually Kwik’Pak pays out $7 million to $10 million to local workers.
 This year it’ll be paying out $700,000 to $800,000 to plant workers, and nothing to commercial salmon fishermen and women.

 Kwik'pak is able to hire plant workers at all because it is experimenting with new endeavors.
 The company built three greenhouses to grow vegetables, and it’s trying its hand at very limited commercial cod processing.
 This summer the company is buying a few fish from commercial cod fishermen to see how it goes, though they’re not selling it quite yet.

 Most of the people working at Kwik’pak this summer are its long-term, most loyal employees.
 And they’re all having to get used to new roles.
-Like Lisa Andrews.
+Like Lisa Andrew.
 Usually she does fish accounting, but now she supervises teen workers in the greenhouse.

 When she started hearing about the low chum runs, she thought she might not have a job this summer.

 “I called many times, because I was worried that I wasn't going to work,” said Lisa.

 Lisa said that she’s lucky she got a job.
 She had worked at a gardening store in Anchorage, so she felt prepared for the new role.